 After crossing the second causeway, the real fun begins!
-You will turn right onto Cape Road, but will shortly thereafter turn left to go toward PAROL Road.
-Once on PAROL Road, you will continue until you veer left on a banked corner and then immediately turn right to start your journey through history at Cape Canaveral Space Force Station.
-The first piece of history you encounter, and continue across, is Launch Complex 34 (LC-34), which is the location of the Apollo 1 Memorial.
+You will turn right onto Cape Road, but will shortly thereafter turn left to go toward PATROL Road.
+Once on PATROL Road, you will turn right to start your journey through history at Cape Canaveral Space Force Station.
+The first piece of history you encounter is Launch Complex 34 (LC-34), which is the location of the Apollo 1 Memorial.
 LC-34 also served as the launch site for Apollo 7 to put Americans back into space.
-After heading over LC-34, you will continue on Freedom Road, but you will make a left onto ICBM Road, where you get to continue past important space history!
+After passing LC-34, you will continue on Freedom Road, but you will make a left onto ICBM Road, where you get to continue past important space history!

 ICBM Road features numerous launch pads including Launch Complex 19 (LC-19) and Launch Complex 14 (LC-14).
 The second launch complex you pass is LC-19, which is the home of 27 major launches, including 10 manned Titan II/Gemini missions.
 Additionally, after passing two more launch complexes, you will continue to, and around, the control center of LC-14.
 This launch complex served as the launch point for four manned Mercury flights, including John Glenn’s Friendship 7 flight where Glenn became the first American to orbit the Earth.
 After passing through LC-14 you will continue by the famous Mercury Monument, and back onto ICBM Road.
 You will continue on ICBM Road and then will turn left onto Central Control Road where you will rocket toward the finish line right past Cape Canaveral’s lighthouse on Lighthouse Road.

 All registered participants will receive an official race shirt, access to the virtual goodie bag, and an optional complimentary commemorative patch.

 All 10-miler finishers will receive a finisher’s medal and finish line refreshments will be available in the Blue Origin Finish Line Tent.
 Finisher certificates will be available to download after the race.

 Rules & Regulations: